StudyPanda/Fine-tuning_Llama_addition/README.md

 - Finetune: Loads, Fine-tunes and saves a Llama-3.2-3B Model
   - Dataset Generation functions included here
 - Evaluate: Loads fine-tuned model and evaluates by prompting the model with 50 questions for each digit combination and determining accuracy

+Recommended way to use is to upload and open in google colab and run all cells from beginning.
+Evaluate does not require HF token as it loads models saved to my repo.
+Finetune does require as it loads Llama-3.2 directly.